rj627/rj627.github.io/_pages/about.md

 with the <a href="https://space.mit.edu/">MIT Kavli Institute for Astrophysics and Space Research</a>.
 I use the
 <a href="tess.mit.edu">Transiting Exoplanet Survey Satellite</a> (TESS) to study things that are <i>not</i> exoplanets.

-Throughout my PhD, I've become an expert at analyzing all forms of TESS data for pretty much any astrophysical science case.
+Throughout my PhD, I've become an expert at analyzing all forms of TESS data for pretty much any astrophysical science case that involves studying photometric variability.
 My main scientific interest lies in <b>transient science and multi-messenger astronomy</b>.
 I'm especially interested in using TESS to find <a href="https://arxiv.org/abs/2308.05148">optical counterparts to gamma-ray bursts</a> and
 <a href="https://arxiv.org/abs/2302.04881">gravitational-wave mergers</a> through the use of a transient search